marcduiker/azure-functions-university/lessons/http.md

 3. Change the `HttpRequestMessage` type to `Person` and rename the `req` parameter to `person`.
 The HttpTrigger attribute should look like this:

     ```csharp
-    [HttpTrigger(
-        AuthorizationLevel.Function,
-        nameof(HttpMethods.Post),
-        Route = null)] Person person,
+    [HttpTrigger(AuthorizationLevel.Function, nameof(HttpMethods.Post), Route = null)]Person person,
     ```

 4. Remove the logic inside the function which deals GET Http verb and with the querystring.
+5. Update the logic which checks if the name variable is empty.
+You can now use `person.Name`.
-5. Run the Function App.
+6. Run the Function App.
     > 🔎 __Observation__ You should see two HTTP endpoints in the output of the console.

-6. Trigger the new endpoint by making a POST request.
+7. Trigger the new endpoint by making a POST request.

     > ❔ __Question__ Is the outcome as expected?